Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

 .. meta::
   :description: LLM evaluation involves assessing how well a model performs on a task.
-MLflow provides a simple API to evaluate your LLMs with popular metrics.
+QCFlow provides a simple API to evaluate your LLMs with popular metrics.

 .. _llm-eval:

-MLflow LLM Evaluation
+QCFlow LLM Evaluation
 =====================

 With the emerging of ChatGPT, LLMs have shown its power of text generation in various fields, such as question answering, translating and text summarization.
 Evaluating LLMs' performance is slightly different from traditional ML models, as very often there is no single ground truth to compare against.
-MLflow provides an API :py:func:`mlflow.evaluate()` to help evaluate your LLMs.
+QCFlow provides an API :py:func:`qcflow.evaluate()` to help evaluate your LLMs.

-MLflow's LLM evaluation functionality consists of 3 main components:
+QCFlow's LLM evaluation functionality consists of 3 main components:

-1. **A model to evaluate**: it can be an MLflow ``pyfunc`` model, a URI pointing to one registered MLflow model, or any python callable that represents your model, e.g, a HuggingFace text summarization pipeline.
+1. **A model to evaluate**: it can be an QCFlow ``pyfunc`` model, a URI pointing to one registered QCFlow model, or any python callable that represents your model, e.g, a HuggingFace text summarization pipeline.
 2. **Metrics**: the metrics to compute, LLM evaluate will use LLM metrics.
-3. **Evaluation data**: the data your model is evaluated at, it can be a pandas Dataframe, a python list, a numpy array or an :py:func:`mlflow.data.dataset.Dataset` instance.
+3. **Evaluation data**: the data your model is evaluated at, it can be a pandas Dataframe, a python list, a numpy array or an :py:func:`qcflow.data.dataset.Dataset` instance.

 Full Notebook Guides and Examples
 ---------------------------------
-If you're interested in thorough use-case oriented guides that showcase the simplicity and power of MLflow's evaluate functionality for LLMs, please navigate to the notebook collection below:
+If you're interested in thorough use-case oriented guides that showcase the simplicity and power of QCFlow's evaluate functionality for LLMs, please navigate to the notebook collection below:

 .. raw:: html